Last Updated on

 In normal circumstances, most of the ISPs rent you their own modems for a particular monthly fee (usually less than 10 bucks/month) just like the fee you give for your internet.
 (Some companies even rent you a router too, or a 2-in-1 router/modem combo, more about it later).

-Now, this monthly fee may seem very trivial but can exceed the actual cost of the modem if you see things in the long term.
+Now, this monthly fee may seem trivial but can exceed the actual cost of the modem if you see things in the long term.

 Related Post: Best Gaming Router 2019 Guide